-Redshift is compatible with PostgreSQL, in general and for any language you can safely assume that you can access Redshift using the official PostgreSQL libraries for the language of your choice, which means that more or less what you will see in this guide also applies for the case where you want to use data coming from a PostgreSQL database instance.
+Redshift is compatible with PostgreSQL, so in general, you can safely assume that you can access Redshift using the official PostgreSQL libraries for the language of your choice.
+That means what you read, more or less, in this guide also applies for the case where you want to use data coming from a PostgreSQL database instance.
 For JDBC and ODBC drivers you can check the documentation here.

 When it comes to Python, the most popular libraries for data analytics are the following:

-- NumPy which is probably the most fundamental library in Python for scientific computing.
+- NumPy is probably the most fundamental library in Python for scientific computing.

-- pandas which is a Python Data Analysis library which provides high performance data structures for operating with table-like structures.
+- pandas which is a Python Data Analysis library that provides high-performance data structures for operating with table-like structures.

 Connect to Redshift with Python

-In order to pull data out of Redshift, or any other database, we first need to connect to our instance.
+To pull data out of Redshift, or any other database, we first need to connect to our instance.
 To do that we need to use a library or driver for Python to connect to Amazon Redshift.
-You can use any of the available libraries for Python, the one that PostgreSQL recommends is Psycopg so we will use this one for this tutorial but feel free to experiment with any other you might want.
+You can use any of the available libraries for Python, the one that PostgreSQL recommends is Psycopg.
+We will use this one for this tutorial but feel free to experiment with any others you might want.

 import psycopg2 con=psycopg2.connect(dbname= 'dbname', host='host', port= 'port', user= 'user', password= 'pwd')